tripal/tripal_doc/docs/install/traditional.rst

       cd /var/www/tripal4/web/modules/
       git clone https://github.com/tripal/tripal.git

 4. Drupal may complain about permissions on certain files, as well as generating a configuration file from the template provided by Drupal.
-The files in question must be readable and writable by the webserver's user.
+The files in question must be readable and writable by the webserver's user, as well as yourself.
 If you're using Apache, this is typically ``www-data`` and for Nginx, it is commonly ``nginx``.
 Read more about Drupal's requirements here: `Administering a Drupal site - security in Drupal <https://www.drupal.org/docs/administering-a-drupal-site/security-in-drupal/securing-file-permissions-and-ownership>`__, or run the following commands to satisfy them:

     .. code-block:: shell